After the 2026 State Visit by Donald Trump to China, Xi announced a new Constructive Stability Strategy to prevent SuperPower confrontations.

 System Stability is determined by the Eigenvalues of the System Matrix, F.

 ** Instructions for stabilizing the US_LM model are contained in R-code on the Google Site.
-Also notice that the US_LM model is not a Malthusian model in that control of employment involves the Export market.
+Also notice that the US_LM model is not a Malthusian model; control of employment involves the Export Market.
+But, there are Malthusian overtones (see the US_LM Measurement model below).
+Similar instructions are available for the CN_LM model and are available in the Google site (here).

 CNL20 Measurement Model

-Three component state variables explain 99.4% of the variation in the indicators: CN1 is an historical growth controller, meaning that growth is directly controlled in an Authoritarian economy, compared to the USL20W model where overall growth does not have an historical controller.
-CN2 is a Malthusian-Unemployment Controller.
-CN3 is a Globalization-Unemployment-Energy controller.
+Three component state variables explain 99.4% of the variation in the indicators: CN1 = (Growth - LU) is an historical growth controller, meaning that growth is directly controlled in an Authoritarian economy, compared to the USL20W model where overall growth does not have an historical controller.
+CN2 = (LU - L) is a Malthusian-Unemployment Controller.
+CN3 = (KOF-E) is a Globalization-Unemployment-Energy controller.

 CNL20 Unstable System Matrix